 All producers must tag a reasonable price on their commodity in order to convince consumers to choose and use their products.

-On the other hand, producers look forward to receive certain minimal amount in return of their goods and services, without which they won’t be able to generate profit.
+On the other hand, producers look forward to receiving a certain minimal amount in return for their goods and services, without which they won’t be able to generate profit.

 If the firm had sold all 1000 pairs of rain boots for dollar 40 per pair, it would have earned revenue of dollar 40,000.
 But, since the firm was able to sell each pair for dollar 50, it gained total revenue of dollar 50,000, generating producer surplus of dollar 10,000.